CodeSturgeon/conan/stories.md

 Producer needs to update the mapping of what users are supposed to recive which files.

 1. Producer invokes engine against CSV file
-1. Engine validates file
+1. Builder validates file
-1. Engine loads or rejects file
+1. Builder loads or rejects file

 ## User stories